E-values as unnormalized weights in multiple testing: Introduction

-Our key insight then is the following: independent e-values can be directly used as weights for p-values in all standard multiple testing procedures, without needing to normalize them in any way.
+The key insight for our contributions to both meta-analysis and data-driven hypothesis weighting is the following: independent e-values can be directly used as weights for p-values in all standard multiple testing procedures, without needing to normalize them in any way.
 This can lead to huge increases in power relative to standard weighted procedures.